jarosado0911/PythonNeuronMeshes/README.md

 + 1D geometry refinements in .swc format
 + 3D surface mesh geometries in .ugx format

-The code will either use a spline interpolation for regularizing the geometry and producing refinements or only does pure refinements of the original `.swc` file
+The code allows the user to use spline interpolation for regularizing/refining the geometry or the user can produce refinements on the original `.swc` file.
+Below is a figure showing refinments generated using spline interpolation from Python's module `scipy`, details on the specific function are found here: [`scipy.interpolate`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.splprep.html).

 ### Installation
 The project uses Python in particular I provide some version information that is currently used.